 Prior to joining Group 11, he was at SG, an independent financial advisory firm to high net-worth clients.
 Devon received his BA in Art History, summa cum laude, from Humboldt State University.

 Lian is Head of Business Development and Value Creation for Group 11.
 She is responsible for helping Group 11’s portfolio companies win through business development initiatives and sales and team growth referrals, while also driving investor engagement, marketing, and community building.

 Prior to Group 11, Lian led community building efforts for Pritzker Group in the LA tech community, and also led international expansion efforts for the Harold Grinspoon Foundation.

 Previously, Lian co-founded Axis Innovation in Israel.
 Lian is a graduate of UCLA where she received her BA in Political Science and International Relations.

-Cem is an Analyst at Group 11.
+Cem is an Associate at Group 11.
 He is responsible for evaluating investment opportunities, performing deal due diligence, conducting financial analysis, and industry research.